yearn/yearn-comms/public/_posts/_articles/yearn-finance/cowswap/fr.md

 ## Weiroll

-To improve our settlement prices we decided to invest in [Weiroll](https://github.com/weiroll/weiroll).
-Weiroll brings the possibility of having a small virtual machine inside a smart contract.
-The big benefit for a solver is the possibility of chaining interactions without leaving dust behind.

-Let’s use an example to explain its power.
-Let’s say we want to do the following trade:

 Pour améliorer nos prix, nous avons décidé d'investir dans [Weiroll](https://github.com/weiroll/weiroll).
 Weiroll propose la possibilité d'avoir une petite machine virtuelle dans un contrat intelligent.
 Le gros avantage pour un solveur est la possibilité d'enchaîner les interactions sans laisser de poussière.

 Prenons un exemple :

 **WETH -> yvSNX**

-Second, the amounts in each interaction need to be hardcoded.
-The way solvers work is they simulate each interaction and instead of “deposit 100 **SNX** in **yvSNX**” it is actually “deposit xxxx **SNXs** in **yvSNX**”.

-Our implementation moves tokens from the cowswap settlement to our Weiroll smart contract.
-There we send a weiroll execution which links the interactions.
-Basically, whatever the 1inch **swap()** call returns, we use it for the **deposit()** call in the yearn vault.
-Leaving no dust behind!

 Si nous utilisons CoW Swap, un solveur enverra une liste d'interactions realisant les taches suivantes :